CreitinGameplays/smart-gemini-discord-bot/README.md

 - A functional human brain (expensive)

 Note: Files with `dalle` in the name uses DALL•E 3 for generating images, means you'll need an OpenAI API Key + waste some money with DALL•E 3.
 The rest uses free image generation model.
+`3.5.py` and above doesn't require the Groq API key
 ## Installation

 1. Clone the repository: